Skip to navigation Skip to content

 QBBI shows b (browse) in the S field and is now ready to accept status codes in the STATUS field to indicate whether or not the transaction had been processed correctly or incorrectly.
 See Resources for status codes.

-In the STATUS field for the transaction selected, key one status code and press [Enter].
-This should be the error with the greatest impact.
+In the STATUS field for the transaction selected, key all status codes (critical and non-critical) and press [Enter].
+Where more than 4 errors are found refer to error status 199.

 QBBI returns a lower case u in the S field to advise that the selection has been updated with a status code.